top of page

 Pay

-Q: How do you compensate contributors to your projects?
+Q: How quickly do you submit payments?

 bottom of page